jlawcordova/jlawcordova.github.io/_posts/2020-12-12-collecting-and-monitoring-application-metrics-with-elastic-search-logstash-kibana-and-filebeat-ELK.md

 ELK stack is short for Elasticsearch, Logstash and Kibana stack.

-**[Logstash](https://www.elastic.co/logstash)** is responsible for extracting and transforming logs or metrics from the application.
+**[Logstash](https://www.elastic.co/logstash)** is responsible for extracting and transforming logs from the application.
 It is often used in conjuction with [Beats](https://www.elastic.co/beats/) which comes in many flavors.
 We specifically want to work with **[Filebeat](https://www.elastic.co/beats/filebeat)** in this case since it can be used to harvest and ship any application logs.
-All of these metrics are loaded into **[Elasticsearch](https://www.elastic.co/elasticsearch/)** for centralized storage and optimized data queries. **[Kibana](https://www.elastic.co/kibana)** is then served up as the user-facing interface for Elasticsearch in order to seamlessly navigate and visualize all of the metrics.
+All of these metrics are loaded into **[Elasticsearch](https://www.elastic.co/elasticsearch/)** for centralized storage and optimized data queries. **[Kibana](https://www.elastic.co/kibana)** is then served up as the user-facing interface for Elasticsearch to seamlessly navigate and visualize all of the metrics.

 ![ELK Stack](/public/2020-12-12-elk-stack.png "ELK Stack")